ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - Tell me what are your temptations and I will tell you what you are.<br>

-- Letting go is one of the most difficult things, that me must do.<br>
+- Letting go is one of the most difficult things, that we must do.<br>

 - Let’s not fear pain, because feeling pain is one of the best ways to become stronger.<br>